Beyond the Lecture Hall: finding your “why?”

 In turn, organizational psychologist and author Thomas Erickson, popularized Hippocrates’s idea of human temperaments in a clever book series, where he gave each personality a color: choleric - red, flegmatic - green, sanguinic - yellow, and blue to the melancholic.

 Music also has colors and timbres.
 Is Liszt’s music choleric, or perhaps is Debussy’s flegmatic?
 Could Mozart’s sonatas sound sanguinic, and is J.S.
 Bach’s contrapuntal mastery the penultimate melancholic sound?
 The works of some composers resonate with us more than others, for many reasons; and when we play with others we take on a role beyond our instrument.
 Speaking of instruments…..
-We all gravitate to an instrument that resonates with something within ourselves, over time making our selves come alive when playing.
+As musicians, we all gravitate to an instrument that resonates with something within ourselves, over time making our selves come alive when playing.